-- Actualisation of the contracts with implementation-specific properties: Since not all information is fully known during the preliminary safety contracts phase, certain preliminary contracts (e.g., on resource usage) can only be captured with speculative targeted behaviour.
-After the product development stage, such contracts need to be finalised once the actual behaviour of the element (or a more accurate approximation) can be established.
-For example, when more accurate information about the actual accuracy of an algorithm, actual timing behaviour, or actual memory footprint of the element is available, then we can actualise the contracts capturing such behaviours with the actual implementation-specific values. - Supporting contracts with evidence: The final step in producing the safety contracts for reuse is to support such contracts with the evidence supporting the information captured by the contracts.
+- Actualisation of the contracts with implementationspecific properties: Since not all information is fully known during the preliminary safety contracts phase, certain preliminary contracts (e.g., on resource usage) can only be captured with speculative targeted behaviour.
+After the component development stage, such contracts need to be finalised once the actual behaviour of the component (or a more accurate approximation) can be established.
+For example, when more accurate information about the actual accuracy of an algorithm, timing behaviour, or memory footprint of the component is available, then we can actualise the contracts capturing such behaviours with the actual implementation-specific values. - Supporting contracts with evidence: The final step in producing the safety contracts for reuse is to support such contracts with the evidence supporting the information captured by the contracts.
+The evidence related to the contracts consistency is generated by checking whether the contracts are free of contradictions (e.g., strong and weak contracts of the component do not make any contradicting assumptions on the same property).
+The confidence in completeness of the information captured within the contracts can be for instance increased through the evidence from which the contract is derived.
 For example, in case that information captured within a safety contract is based on simulation or testing results, the corresponding guarantee of the contract should be based on the results while the assumptions should capture the environmental parameters under which the simulation/testing has been performed.
 The artefacts related to the simulation/testing are then attached to the particular safety contract with a description in which way they are related.
-Further trustworthiness evidence can be attached to the artefacts [18].
+Further trustworthiness evidence can be attached to the artefacts [19].
 Since each safety requirement is associated with an ASIL, which in turn influences the stringency of evidence that needs to be provided to assure that the particular requirement is satisfied, the achieved ASIL information is attached to the evidence rather than to the contracts themselves.
 In this way the safety requirements are connected to the achieved ASILs through the connection of the safety contracts with the associated evidence.